deadlydog/deadlydog.github.io/_drafts/2026-01-29-The-part-of-the-SDLC-nobody-talks-about--and-many-companies-dont-do-properly.md

 The most neglected phase of the software development lifecycle (SDLC) is often the decommissioning phase.
 The app has reached end-of-life, users are no longer using it, and everything should be shut down and deleted.
+It seems straightforward enough, but many companies neglect this phase, or do it poorly.

 It's easy to understand why people neglect or rush through the decommissioning phase.
 Product and development teams want to focus on creating new features and fixing bugs; things that add value and bring in more revenue.